Classification: Discovery of Diffusion Mechanisms

 Bridging the Intermediate Temperature Data Gap

 The study aims to investigate the behavior of adatom dimers in an intermediate temperature range ($0.3T_m$ to $0.6T_m$).
-At the time, Field Ion Microscopy (FIM) provided data at low temperatures ($T \le 0.2T_m$), and previous simulations had focused on single adatoms or different surfaces (like (110) or (100)).
+At the time, Field Ion Microscopy (FIM) provided data at low temperatures ($T \le 0.2T_m$), and previous simulations had studied single adatoms on various surfaces including (111), (110), and (100), but not dimers on (111).
 The authors sought to compare dimer mobility with single adatom mobility on the (111) surface, where single adatoms move almost like free particles.

 Observation of Simultaneous Multiple Jumps